 5. Developing Your Emotional Intelligence on LinkedIn Learning

 LinkedIn Learning’s course Developing Your Emotional Intelligence is another detailed course on the topic.
-It can help you discover how you are triggered or hijacked and teach you how to handle things.
-It’s a great course for personal development.
+It can help you discover how you are triggered or hijacked due to your strengths and weaknesses, and teach you how to handle things.
+It’s a great course for personal development and self management.
+Learning how to handle your tone of voice and facial expressions when being emotionally overwhelmed is a soft skill training that is worth giving to your employees.
 Unlike many other courses, though, it requires a subscription to LinkedIn Learning, although the first month is free.

 6. Leading with Emotional Intelligence by Goleman El